girardinsamuel/masonite-inertia/docs/advanced/configuration.md

+---
+description: Via the configuration file and/or a custom middleware.
+---

 # Configuration

+### Configuration file

-The package can be configured via `config/inertia.py` configuration file.
+The package can be globally configured via `config/inertia.py` configuration file.

 <table>
   <thead>